 Digital assets, when purchased and/or sold, may be subject to different taxes like income tax, sales tax, etc. For example, the metaverse allows users to buy virtual land and build settlements or purchase NFT versions of real-world objects needed to construct their world.
 The growth of Web3 has also created an opportunity for people from all over the world to work together on new business ventures with their own rules.

-While there are no set regulations defining the documents an organization should have before launching into the metaverse, drafting and implementing the following are recommended.
+While there are no set regulations defining the documents an organization should have before launching a metaverse, drafting and implementing the ones mentioned above will greatly help.

 A term of service (ToS) document sets rules that users must agree to to use your website, application, software program, etc. The umbrella of ToS covers multiple things including, but not limited to:

-An excellent example of this can be found in the ToS document of The Metaverse Insider.
+The ToS document of The Metaverse Insider provides the best example for this scenario.
 Their agreement lays down clear guidelines on copyright, service marks, limited license and permitted use, advertisers, third-party content, unlawful activity, and more.

 Related article: Legal considerations for launching an NFT marketplace